hoanghai1706/final-todo/README.md

 # Laravel TODO App

-This project is the final exam for the Advanced Web Development subject at VNUK Institute for Research and Executive Education.
-It is a TODO app built with Laravel.
+This project is the final exam for the Advanced Web Development subject of class 21CSE at VNUK Institute for Research and Executive Educationz

 ## Student Information